 Gender Inclusive Housing is a partnership between the LGBT Resource Center, Residential Education and USC Housing.
 Gender inclusive housing seeks to affirm USC students of all gender identities, including transgender, genderqueer, and gender nonconforming students.
 We seek to support and affirm gender diversity at USC and acknowledge the limitations of traditional single-gender housing based on the gender binary.
-Gender inclusive housing allows students, regardless of gender identity/expression or biological/legal sex, to be assigned to the same room in one of the gender-inclusive designated 2-bedroom, 4-person spaces within the following apartment communities: Rainbow Floor (located in Century Apartments), Cardinal Gardens, or select USC Village apartments.
+Gender inclusive housing allows students, regardless of gender identity/expression or biological/legal sex, to be assigned to the same room in one of the gender-inclusive designated 2-bedroom, 4-person spaces within the following apartment communities: Rainbow Community (located in Century Apartments), Cardinal Gardens, or select USC Village apartments.

 Who can take advantage of this program?
 This program is intended for students who wish to share an apartment with other students regardless of gender identity/expression or biological/legal sex.
 It is not intended for people with partners or spouses—they are encouraged to apply to Family Housing.